akshay8856/HDP2CDP-DC-precheck/README.md

 1. Configure access to Ambari, Ranger, RangerKMS, HiveMetastore and Oozie database.

 2. Configure passwordless SSH access between edge node and Ambari to take backup of ambari.properties and ambari-env.
-*Example Output:* If passwordless SSH cannot be configured you need to take backup of ambari.properties and ambari-env manually.
+If passwordless SSH cannot be configured you need to take backup of ambari.properties and ambari-env manually.

 3. Hive Client Must be Installed on the node where this script is executed